Malcolm Bricklin: Electric vehicles

-In the 1990s, Bricklin turned his attention to producing environmentally-friendly vehicles.
-He studied battery technology and formed an electric vehicle company.
+In the 1990s, Bricklin turned his attention to producing environmentally friendly vehicles.
+He studied battery technology and formed an electric-vehicle company.
 Bricklin electric vehicles were the wave of the future, a notion that appeared to be ahead of its time.

-After trying to get electric cars off the ground for a time, Bricklin formed a partnership with Dr. Malcolm Currie.
-Currie is the former chairman and CEO of Hughes Aircraft, GM Delco and former Undersecretary of Defense for Research and Engineering.
-In Bricklin’s and Currie’s view, an electric bike was a promising first step to winning people over to the idea of electric cars.
-California had just enacted the Zero Emission Vehicle (ZEV) regulation in 1990 which mandated 3% of a vehicle manufacturer's products would have to be zero emission (electric) by the year 2000.
-An electric bike that could be sold through dealerships seemed like a perfect way to address the requirements of that mandate.
+After trying to get electric cars off the ground for a time, Bricklin formed a partnership with Dr. Malcolm Currie, the former chairman and CEO of Hughes Aircraft, GM Delco and former Undersecretary of Defense for Research and Engineering.
+In Bricklin and Currie’s view, an electric bike was a promising first step to winning people over to the idea of electric cars.
+California had just enacted the Zero Emission Vehicle (ZEV) regulation in 1990, which mandated 3% of a vehicle manufacturer's products would have to be zero-emission (electric) by the year 2000.
+An electric bike that could be sold through dealerships seemed like a perfect way to address the requirements of the ZEV mandate.

-Bricklin and Currie formed the Electric Bicycle Company, and produced the first EV Warriors by late 1993.
-The electric bike was initially built using a custom aluminum mountain bike frame from Zimmark Corporation in Malaysia.
+Bricklin and Currie formed the Electric Bicycle Company and produced the first EV Warriors by late 1993.
+The electric bike was initially built using a custom aluminum mountain-bike frame from Zimmark Corporation in Malaysia.
 Later versions used a Giant frame produced in Taiwan.
-All versions used a 6-speed Shimano rear derailleur with GripShift handlebar controller.
+All versions used a six-speed Shimano rear derailleur with GripShift handlebar controller.
 The rider could pedal unaided by the motors, or could activate them with a thumb switch on the handle bar.
-That smoothly, quietly and quickly took the bike to 15-20 MPH depending on the size of the rider with a range of about 17 miles before it needed a charge.
+That smoothly, quietly and quickly took the bike to 15-20 mph depending on the size of the rider, with a range of about 17 miles before it needed a charge.

 The EV Warrior came in seven colors, resembling a mountain bike with a large box behind the seat that straddled the rear wheel.
-Inside the box were two 24-volt electric motors powered by two rechargeable sealed 12-volt lead-acid batteries.
-The bike used advanced technology for the time, with halogen headlights, LED taillights and brake lights, and offered options such as a wireless security remote fob, LED turn signals in the mirrors, and a front disc brake.
+Inside the box were two 24-volt electric motors powered by two rechargeable, sealed, 12-volt, lead-acid batteries.
+The bike used advanced technology for the time, with halogen headlights and LED taillights and brake lights, and offered options such as a wireless security remote fob, LED turn signals in the mirrors, and a front disc brake.
 The suggested retail price was $1,400 to $1,900, depending on options.
-This was roughly one-third the price of an inexpensive new car, and even a youth-oriented marketing campaign that included a super hero comic book (The EV Warriors) failed to generate enough interest.
+This was roughly one-third the price of an inexpensive new car, and even a youth-oriented marketing campaign that included a superhero comic book (The EV Warriors) failed to generate enough interest.
 The company filed for bankruptcy in 1996.
-When the company folded, Electric Bicycle company was purchased by Lee Iacocca who renamed the company EV Global.
+When the company folded, Electric Bicycle company was purchased by Lee Iacocca, who renamed the company EV Global.
 That company no longer exists.
 Currie later founded Currie Cruisers and co-founded Real Spirit USA, to further develop the electric bicycles.